morganbarkhurst/PythonProjectDataAnalysis/README.md

 ## Personal Project Problem Statement

-Based on Python for Data Science and Machine Learning Bootcamp.
+Based on Python for Everybody Specialization

 ### Goals

--   Complete the Python for Data Science and Machine Learning Bootcamp.
+-   Complete the Python for Everybody Specialization

 ### Boundaries / Scope

--   Complete Section 1 through 27.
+-   Complete Chapter 1 - 10.

 ### Success criteria

--   Ability to speak about data analysis using pythoon knowledgably.
+-   Ability to speak about pythoon knowledgably.
 -   Weekly work log with screenshots and summaries to demonstrate activity.

 ### Constraints